-When we first moved into our house over five years ago, we had a BIG spider problem.
+When we first moved into our home over five years ago, we had a BIG spider problem.
 Specifically, we had a brown recluse problem–one of only two types of spiders in North America that are extremely harmful to humans (a word of warning: don’t google brown recluse bites unless you plan on not eating for about 48 hours).
 We also had a few mice in our house when we first moved here (yes, I pretty much freaked out and wanted to move back to our old house the first month we were here).
 The only reason I found out we had a problem with brown recluse spiders is because of the sticky traps that were originally set out to catch any lingering mice caught some spiders as well.
 One day, I happened to pick up a glue trap and was curious to see what type of spiders were stuck on there.
 Sure enough, a quick google search informed me they were brown recluse.
 Again, I freaked.
 My husband insisted that spiders are not a reason to move.
 We still have yet to agree on this statement. :)

 We have also had 3 different pest control companies since we have been at this house.
 We have very few problems with any pests except for the brown recluse spiders (and mosquitos, of course).
 I have studied the receipts and asked lots of questions of the pest control guys over the years and we have recently decided to take care of our own pest control needs (for the time being, anyway), as many of the products I insisted on (because they were safe for our family) are the same products that we can purchase ourselves.

-- Pick up your clothes.
 Keep piles of clothes, paper, and other things off of your floor.
 Brown recluse spiders especially love to nestle in these places.
 Most often bites occur when someone picks up or puts on a clothing garment where a spider has been hiding.

 Keep your home clean and free from debris.
 Clear out any spiderwebs you see around your home.

-- Seal all openings to your home.
 Caulk around windows and doors, as necessary.
 Check all of the openings every 6 months and re-caulk as necessary.

 Glue traps are excellent for catching pests, especially spiders and mice (and I’ve even used them for a snake that wound up in our basement–sometimes I feel like we live on Funny Farm).
 They fold up in a box (so you won’t accidentally get one stuck to the bottom of your foot) and can be placed discreetly behind furniture up against the baseboards.
 According to experts, glue traps are the single best way to get rid of your spider population.
 But be careful when moving them around…brown recluse spiders are said to be able to go without food or water for up to 6 months, so even when they are on the glue board they are most likely still alive.

 Diatomaceous Earth is actually a food-grade product that some people take as a supplement…so it is obviously entirely safe to use in your home!
 It is used on an assortment of pests, including bed bugs, but it is one of the only products that has found to be extremely effective at killing brown recluse spiders.
 Diatomaceous Earth is best applied using a duster (we purchased this one).
 It is messy and takes some getting used to applying, but it is especially effective in attics, crawlspaces, closets basements, and inside wall outlets (all the places brown recluse spiders love to hide).
 Please note: Diatomaceous Earth does not kill brown recluse spiders on contact, rather it takes a while for it take effect.

 This product is made of plant oil extracts and contains no man made chemicals.
 It is safe to use indoors and is recommended to be sprayed on all baseboards, door frames, and window frames.
 Just keep in mind that it does have a strong smell since it is plant-based.
 Outdoors, you can spray around the foundation.
 Follow the directions on the packaging- you need to let the spray dry for 30 minutes before allowing your children or pets to have contact with any sprayed surfaces.